music-suite/music-suite/src/User-Guide.md

 octavesDown 2 c
 ```

-Shorter syntax for other octaves:
+There is also a shorthand for other octaves:

 ```music+haskell
 c__ |> c_ |> c |> c' |> c''